 Sports Media Promotion Track: RTD 321, JRNL 301, JRNL 302, JRNL 304, JRNL 310, JRNL 335 or JRNL 396, JRNL 357, JRNL 407, JRNL 481, JRNL 488, plus three approved JRNL electives.

 A total of 15 hours of journalism courses at the 300 level or higher, at least one of which must be a writing course (JRNL 302 or JRNL 310), constitutes a minor for non-journalism majors.
 All courses for minors in Journalism must be completed with a grade of C or higher.

 Journalism minors can emphasize any of our specializations.
 The School’s academic advisor is available to assist students in designing a minor emphasis.

 Three-Year Curriculum Plan

-The School of Journalism offers a three-year graduation plan for students entering the program as freshmen.
+The School of Journalism and Advertising offers a three-year graduation plan for students entering the program as freshmen.
 Students who attempt to pursue this plan will successfully complete an average of 40 credit hours per academic year.
-For more information, please contact the School of Journalism academic advisor.
+For more information, please contact the School of Journalism and Advertising academic advisor.